nodejs/node/doc/api/esm.md

 The `resolve` hook returns the resolved file URL for a given module specifier and parent URL, and optionally its format (such as `'module'`) as a hint to the `load` hook.
+If a format is specified, the `load` hook is ultimately responsible for providing the final `format` value (and it is free to ignore the hint provided by `resolve`); if `resolve` provides a `format`, a custom `load` hook is required even if only to pass the value to the Node.js default `load` hook.

 The module specifier is the string in an `import` statement or `import()` expression, and the parent URL is the URL of the module that imported this one, or `undefined` if this is the main entry point for the application.